 Why is correction of the tilt so important?
 Our pelvis and lower back was designed to operate on a level plane.
 Therefore, most of the forces across the low back are linear, and do not damage structures such as the sacroiliac (SI) joint, iliolumbar ligament, Pyriformis, and gluteus medius.
 However, when the pelvis tilts, the forces that hold the above mentioned structures become shearing, rather than linear.
 The ligaments, tendons, and joints around the lower back and pelvis suffer and must withstand a greater force than those without a tilted pelvis.
 If this concept seems difficult to understand, try walking a short distance in your house while only wearing one shoe, and feel the effect on your lower back.

-I have developed a Prolotherapy technique to correct this pelvic tilt, and have used it over the past 3 years.
+I have developed a Prolotherapy technique to correct this pelvic tilt.
 I routinely evaluate and treat this problem on the first visit, and find it an integral part of treating anyone with back, knee, neck, hip, or ankle problems.
 My success rate in immediately correcting the leg length discrepancy and pelvic tilt is over 95%.
 And the correction is not temporary!
 It’s probably the most remarkable discovery that I have come across in the application of Prolotherapy.

 How does this technique work?
 I discovered a dysfunctional muscle pathway that travels from the foot up to the hip area.
 I believe that when this pathway becomes inadvertently and unknowingly damaged, the muscle groups in the leg contract the space between the leg and pelvis, thus tilting the pelvis and shortening the leg.
 As I mentioned, correction of this muscle problem will immediately restore the normal leg length and place the pelvis back onto a horizontal plane.